Last updated on October 18th, 2022 at 02:43 pm

 Drying Fresh Herbs

 You also have the option of drying your fresh herbs.
-If you grow your own herbs and find you have more than you need, drying is a way to prepare them for use.
-Remove leaves from the stems and place them on a plate.
-Leave thyme and rosemary whole while chopping up parsley, basil, and cilantro.
-Keep them in a cool, dry place for a few days until they are completely dry.
+If you grow your own herbs and find you have more than you need, drying is a good way to prepare them for use.
+Remove the leaves from the stems, and place them on a plate or tray.
+Leave thyme and rosemary whole, while chopping up parsley, basil, and cilantro.
+Keep the herbs in a cool, dry place for a few days until they are completely dry.
 Keep different types of herbs in their own resealable containers.
 Store them in the refrigerator.

 It is best to use your dried herbs within a year or less.
 Periodically check them for signs of mold, and remove any that show mold or discoloration.

 Now that you know how to store fresh herbs, I hope you’ll use these simple tips–and maybe even start an herb garden!